bart6114/my-bear-mcp-server/README.md

 ### search_notes

 Show search results in Bear for all notes or for a specific tag.
+Due to the x-callback-url data retrieval limitation, the search will be performed in the Bear app, but the results cannot be returned to the MCP server.
+You'll need to view the results directly in the Bear app.

 ```json
 {